bgoonz/gists-revamp/by-extension/markdown/Useful-vim-commands.md

 - `p`: paste after cursor position
 - `P`: paste before cursor position

 GUI-based vims often support `COMMAND-c`/`CTRL-c` and `COMMAND-v`/`CTRL-v` for copying and pasting from the system buffer.
 (Note that the system copy/paste buffer is different from that used by the `y` and `p` commands.)
-If you’re using the console-based vim, you might have to select the text to copy with the mouse if you want to copy it to the system copy/paste buffer.
+If you're using the console-based vim, you might have to select the text to copy with the mouse if you want to copy it to the system copy/paste buffer.

 ## Counting